Kitchen Gizmos & Gadgets from the Kathleen Thompson Hill Culinary Collection

 and is free for NARMS reciprocal members.

 Noted food and wine writer and editor Kathleen Thompson Hill has collected over 3,000 kitchen utensils as part of what she calls a “quirky obsession.”
-For this exhibition she highlights the “What is it’s?” among her treasures – the rare, unusual and historic kitchen gizmos few people have seen.
+For this exhibition she highlights kitchens gadgets and gizmos you will not see anywhere else, from the first ever ice cream scoop to the Toast-o-Lator.

 Food writer Kathleen Hill shows off her collection of antique kitchen utensils.